Economics (ECON)

 Explores theory and application of models of consumer choice, firm and market organization, and general equilibrium.
 Extensions include intertemporal decisions, decisions under uncertainty, externalities, and strategic interaction.

-Requisites: Requires prerequisite courses of ECON 2010 and ECON 1088 or MATH 1081 or MATH 1300 or MATH 1310 or MATH 1330 or (APPM 1340 and 1345) or APPM 1350 or FNCE 2010 (all min grade C-).
+Requisites: Requires prereq courses of ECON 2010 and (ECON 1088 or MATH 1081 or MATH 1300 or MATH 1310 or MATH 1330 or MATH 2300 or MATH 2400 or (APPM 1340 and 1345) or APPM 1350 or FNCE 2010) (all min grade C-).
 Restricted to students with 22-180 units completed.

 Additional Information: Arts Sci Gen Ed: Distribution-Social Sciences